emirgit/Courses/Java Programming Masterclass updated to Java 17/README.md

 ## Day17

-I've finished the Chapter 7
+I've finished the part1 of inheritance and I' ve started to learn String methods such as, manipulation, comparison, and looking up

+--slides

 ## Day18

+I've finished the Chapter 7 and I've started to learn Chapter 8 that is "OOP Part 2 - Polymorphism"

 ## Day19

+I'm contiuning to learn OOP Part 2 that is Chapter 8